 - Why is it important to obey the rules on the playground?

-- What items do kids need for learning?
+- What do plants need to grow?

 Opinion Writing Prompts